 A review of the crew's medical files indicated that the commander had a history of heart rate irregularities and high blood sugar.
 However, both problems appeared to be under control.
 In the case of the first officer, the FAA file indicated a waiver for hearing loss in the high frequency range.
-The first officer did not wear a hearing aid, and some concern had been expressed that such a hearing loss could affect a person's ability to communicate effectively in a high noise environment.
-Some individuals who were familiar with the first officer, stated that they did not observe hearing problems in his routine conversations or in his flying activities.
+The first officer did not wear a hearing aid, and some concern had been expressed that such that all three crew members appeared healthy and said that they were unaware of any coughing.
+However, another jumpseat rider said that the flight engineer's hands trembled constantly.
+A commander who had flown previously with the flight engineer said that he had trouble with eyesight and used a magnifying glass in cockpit duties.